-In terms of safety, I haven’t heard anyone who got lost (nor harmed) in the trails.
+In terms of safety, I haven’t heard of anyone who got lost (nor harmed) on the trails.
 Doing the treks on your own seems like a great adventure but you need to arrange a lot of logistics in order to do this.
 You need to have a car, a radio that will allow you to communicate in case you get lost, and many other things needed in order to be in the loop while out in the wilderness.

 Also, a place where people go for day trips, Paracas is where I lived for a year!
 People don’t know much about Paracas and I often get the question of why I’d stay there for a long time when there are not many things to do.

 The thing I like the most about Paracas is that it’s very familiar.
 I volunteered in Paracas in 2014 and was asked to be a bar manager – it was the best year of my life!
 Because of the Paracas National Reserve and the Islas Ballestas, Paracas is a highly touristic place but you will see how the local people have adapted to this touristic boom.

 People in Paracas are very friendly and since it is a small town, everyone knows everyone!
 Personally, it was so easy for me to live in Paracas because there are beaches everywhere – it’s surely a great spot for a long-term stay.

 Arequipa is a very modern city where Peruvians come to obtain a higher level of schooling.
 I felt safe walking here at night as it is also a city that is kid-friendly.
-Children are always out on the streets (or in the plaza) which makes it a very comfortable environment to being in.
+Children are always out on the streets (or in the plaza) which makes it a very comfortable environment to be in.

 Cusco is not hard to sell because of Machu Picchu.
 There is no way people will skip this city because of the many famous wonders surrounding it, not only Machu Picchu but the Rainbow Mountain and areas like the Sacred Valley.

-However, if we are only talking about the city itself, I found Cusco to be very similar with Rome, where the weather is awful (and often raining) but everyone still knows how to have fun.
+However, if we are only talking about the city itself, I found Cusco to be very similar to Rome, where the weather is awful (and often raining) but everyone still knows how to have fun.
 When I first came here in 2014, I expected to be curled with my pillow and in bed all day because of the cold weather but Cusco is so active, especially the nightlife!